KiDS-1000: Combined halo-model cosmology constraints from galaxy abundance, galaxy clustering and galaxy-galaxy lensing: Discussion and conclusions

 We improved upon previous studies by (i) using a more accurate N-body simulation calibrated analytical model, taking into account halo exclusion, scale dependence and the non-linear nature of halo bias \citep{Mead2021, Mahony2022}, (ii) using the latest lensing and clustering data from a single survey (KiDS-1000), and (iii) using the full analytical covariance matrix that accounts for cross-covariance between all observables and in particular the cross-covariance between the stellar mass function and two point statistics.

 We have adopted a Bayesian approach to constrain our model parameters, using the MCMC to probe the posterior distributions.
 For a flat $\Lambda$CDM cosmology we find $\Omega_{\mathrm{m}} = 0.290^{+0.021}_{-0.017}$ and $S_8 = 0.773^{+0.028}_{-0.030}$, which is consistent and comparable to constraints from 3$\times$2pt studies that also include a cosmic shear observable \citep{Heymans2020, DESY3}.
 Our results follow the trend seen in other lensing studies for a tension in $S_8$ when compared to \citet{PlanckCollaboration2018}.
 Using the Hellinger distance as a tension metric, this difference is at the 1.9$\sigma$ level for our 2$\times$2pt+SMF analysis.
+We find that our constraints are sensitive, at the $\sim 1\sigma$-level (in $S_8$), to how we choose to model the mass-dependence of the satellite distribution within the halo model.
+This aspect of our analysis will require further development in future higher signal-to-noise studies.

 Combining galaxy clustering and galaxy-galaxy lensing with cosmic shear measurements has been a standard approach for large-scale structure analyses in recent years \citep{VanUitert2018, Joudaki2017, DESY1,DESY3, Heymans2020}.
 We anticipate that combing our halo model approach with cosmic shear data will allow for additional constraints on astrophysical systematics arising from the intrinsic alignment of galaxies and baryon feedback.
 So far, intrinsic alignments in cosmic shear analysis have either been included using a non-linear modification of the linear alignment model \citep[NLA]{Bridle2007} or a perturbation theory approach \citep[TATT][]{Blazek2019}.
 For a consistent halo model approach this effect could also be modelled within the framework adopted in this analysis \citep[e.g.][]{Fortuna2020}.
 In this analysis we have varied the halo concentration parameter to account for baryon feedback.
 With additional data, a more complex halo model could be adopted allowing for the inclusion of gas observables to constrain baryon feedback through the Sunyaev-Zeldovich effect \citep{MeadHmX,Troester2022}.
 The flexibility of the halo model also allows for extensions to the underlying cosmological model without having to employ a myriad of costly simulations to cover a large range of parameters \citep{Cataneo2019}.
 We therefore see a significant role for our adopted methodology in future cosmological analyses of upcoming large-scale structure surveys.